Yewandee/alx-pre_course/0x01-git/README.md

-This is a text editor
-it can be big or small
+Updated Readmeee This is a text editor it can be big or small